codaamok/Get-CMUnusedSources/README.md

 ## What can it do

 This script can be run from your desktop and makes no changes.
 It's purely for reporting.
-It returns an exportable PowerShell object, because what good is a script that's for reporting where you can't actually do anything with the results?
-Finally, you can optional create a HTML report where you can then export to CSV/PDF/XSLX.
+It returns an exportable PowerShell object and optionally create a HTML report where you can then export to CSV/PDF/XSLX.

 - The script returns the results as an array of PSObjects.
 I find it useful when a script that's used for reporting returns something that I can immediately do _something_ with.
 - -SourcesLocation can be a UNC or local path.
 Do not worry about the MAX_PATH limit as the script prefixes what you give with `\\?\..` where the MAX_PATH limit is 32767 - [more info](https://docs.microsoft.com/en-us/windows/desktop/fileio/naming-a-file#maximum-path-length-limitation).